 In the past ten years, the Composition and Rhetoric program has placed over 95% of its graduates in academic positions.
-Graduates of the program go on to teach in tenure-track positions at a wide variety of institutions, including, for example, Miami University of Ohio, Spelman College, the University of Connecticut, Pennsylvania State University, Washington State University, and DePaul University.
+Graduates of the program go on to teach in tenure-track positions at a wide variety of institutions, including, for example, Northeastern University, University of Illinois Urbana-Champaign, UMass Boston, Muhlenberg College, Miami University of Ohio, California State University Fresno, University of Southern Maine, University of North Texas, Washington State University, DePaul University, and Coastal Carolina University.

 Joshua Barsczewski, Materially Queer: Identity and Agency in Academic Writing, 2020.